edwinaabam/FrostUK/README.md

 The model predicts the number of units expected to be sold for a given product, store, and time period.
 This prediction can then be used to guide inventory, procurement, and replenishment decisions.

+## How the Model Works

+The model is designed to estimate how many units of a perishable product are likely to be sold in a given week, based on patterns observed in historical data.

+Rather than relying on intuition or fixed rules, the model learns from past behaviour to understand how different factors influence demand.

+What the model looks at:

+For each product and store, the model considers information such as:

+- Product characteristics

+      - Product category (e.g. bakery, meat, dairy)

+      - Shelf-life, which affects urgency of purchase and waste risk

+      - Store characteristics

+Store size

+        - Cold storage capacity

+        - Geographic region

+- Time-related factors

+        - Week and month

+        - Seasonal effects such as holidays or festive periods

+- Weather conditions

+        - Average temperature

+        - Rainfall levels
+These help capture sudden changes in demand, especially for chilled or seasonal items.

+- Commercial factors

+        - Marketing spend and promotional activity

+        - Supplier capacity constraints